upraxismobile/android-exam/README.md

         - Address
         - Contact person
         - Contact person's phone number
-- Make a pull request to this repository
+- Send an email once done to julious.igmen@upraxis.com

 Any libraries or tools of the developer's choosing may be used.